-- 1. Submit information to Fort Gordon on plans, programs, actions, and projects within a 2-mile radius of Fort Gordon.
+1. Submit information to Fort Gordon on plans, programs, actions, and projects within 2 miles of the installation's boundary.
 This may include, but not limited to the following:

 - Comprehensive plans

 - Development proposals

 - Land use plans and ordinances

 - Rezoning and variance requests

-- Subdivision requests
+- Subdivision requests with 4 or more lots

 - Transportation improvement plans

-- Telecommunications towers
+- Telecommunications tower requests

+- Siting of medical facilities, schools and other noise sensitive uses

 - Water and waste facilities

 - Open space and recreation proposals

 - Other public works projects necessary to support development

-- 2. Submit to Fort Gordon for review and comment, project notification, policies, plans, reports, studies and similar information on development, infrastructure and environmental activities within a 2-mile radius of the Fort Gordon boundary.
+2. Submit to Fort Gordon for review and comment, project notification, policies, plans, reports, studies and similar information on development, infrastructure and environmental activities within a 2-mile radius of the Fort Gordon boundary.

-- 3. Consider Fort Gordon and other U.S Army comments as part of official responses or comments.
+3. Consider Fort Gordon and other U.S Army comments as part of official responses or comments.

-- 4. Include Fort Gordon in the distribution of meeting agendas for, but not limited to:
+4. Include Fort Gordon in the distribution of meeting agendas for, but not limited to:

 - City Council or County Commission Meetings

 - Planning Commission Meetings

 - Zoning Boards of Adjustment

 - Review Boards

-- Transportation and land development studies, including the Augusta Regional Transportation Study Metropolitan Planning Organization
+- Transportation and land development studies, including the Augusta Regional Transportation Study (Metropolitan Planning Organization)